ExpressLRS/Docs/docs/software/user-defines.md

 ```
 DEBUG_RCVR_LINKSTATS
 ```
-Prints a log line for every channels packet recieved at the RX `ID,Antenna,RSSI,LQ,SNR,PWR,FHSS,TimingOffset`.
-The ID is generated on the TX side and overwrites CH1-CH4 and increments once for every channels packet.
-Writes directly to Serial, does not require DEBUG_LOG.
-Flash both TX & RX with this enbled to use it if the ID is required.
+Prints a log line for every channels packet received at the RX `ID,Antenna,RSSI,LQ,SNR,PWR,FHSS,TimingOffset`.
+The ID is generated on the TX side and overwrites CH1-CH4 and increments once for every channel packet.
+Writes directly to Serial, and does not require DEBUG_LOG.
+Flash both TX & RX with this enabled to use it if the ID is required.

 ```
 DEBUG_FREQ_CORRECTION
 ```
 Enable reporting of RF FreqCorrection in RX's SNR LinkStatistics, also decreases packet rate on Team2.4 for the additional time needed to include the packet header / enable FreqCorrection.
 The current FreqCorrection value will be reported in RSNR in the LinkStats scaled -127 to +127, where 127 is the maximum allowable deviation.
 200kHz for Team2.4, 100kHz for Team900.
-Dynamic power must be OFF, else it will adjust based on the FreqCorrection reported in SNR. **Both the TX and RX must have this define enabled otherwise they will not bind.**
+Dynamic power must be OFF, or else it will adjust based on the FreqCorrection reported in SNR. **Both the TX and RX must have this definition enabled otherwise they will not bind.**

 ## Obsolete user_defines